openstack/swift/doc/source/admin_guide.rst

 time.
 There's nothing necessarily wrong with this, but it might indicate a hung process if you regularly upgrade and reload/restart services.
-You might have so many servers that you don't notice when a reload/restart fails, `swift-oldies` can help with this.
+You might have so many servers that you don't notice when a reload/restart fails; `swift-oldies` can help with this.

 For example, if you upgraded and reloaded/restarted everything 2 days ago, and you've already cleaned up any orphans with `swift-orphans`,